JuanLebrijaSofttek/FastlaneSetup/README.md

 ---

-## STEP 2 — Create your one shared "certificates" repo (~3 min, done only once ever)
+## STEP 2 — Create your one shared "certificates" repo (done only once ever)

 This is a brand-new, empty, **private** GitHub repo that will safely store your Apple ID badges.
 You make it **one time** and **reuse it for every app** you ever